The-Charles-Group/Project-Builder-TCG/replit.md

 - **Technology**: Vanilla JavaScript, HTML, and CSS (framework-agnostic).
 - **UI Pattern**: Single-page application with a step-based workflow.
 - **Styling**: Uses CSS custom properties for theming, including a dark mode.
-- **State Management**: Client-side caching for options and scenario data.
+- **State Management**: Centralized `selectionStore` as single source of truth with Proxy-backed compatibility layer for legacy code paths.

 ### Data Storage Pattern
 - **Primary Storage**: Excel/CSV files serve as the main source for business rules and configuration data.